MANUS: Markerless Grasp Capture using Articulated 3D Gaussians: Related Work

 \parahead{Grasp Datasets} Datasets for human grasps are challenging to obtain because they need specialized hardware, extensive annotation, and significant post-processing to make them useful.
 Some datasets use markers or special gloves to track the hand and object~\cite{bernardin2005sensor,garcia2018first,delpretoactionnet,taheri2020grab} but this hinders natural hand motion and introduces changes in image appearance.
 Synthetic datasets~\cite{OccludedHands_ICCV2017,GANeratedHands_CVPR2018,hasson:hal-02429093} suffer from a domain gap that makes it challenging to generalize to real data.
 Therefore, work has focused on manual annotations~\cite{sridhar2016real,ballan2012motion,bullock2015yale,rogez2015understanding}, optimization~\cite{hampali2020honnotate}, or automatic annotation~\cite{simon2017hand,chao2021dexycb} from RGB or depth.
 Many of these datasets provide only 3D hand poses and lack information about contacts.
 Other datasets like InterHand2.6M~\cite{moon2020interhand2,zimmermann2019freihand} are limited to hands only without any objects, while others~\cite{shan2020understanding} focus on 2D understanding only.
 Addressing these limitations, HOnnotate~\cite{hampali2020honnotate} introduces a markerless system for automatically annotating frames across 77K frames.
 However, the variety of objects and grasps in this dataset is somewhat limited.
 ContactDB~\cite{brahmbhatt2019contactdb} and ContactPose~\cite{brahmbhatt2020contactpose} address this limitation targets a broader variety of grasps.
 While ContactDB is captured using thermal imaging, ContactPose uses multi-view RGB-D data.
 Nonetheless, both methods are restricted to 3D hand poses, use non-realistic objects, and lack sufficient views for neural fields.

-In contrast, we introduce \DatasetName that includes over 400+ grasps views from 53 cameras capturing at 120~FPS specifically to support neural field methods.
-In total, we provide over 7M frames with ground truth camera poses, segmentation, and estimated contacts.
+In contrast, we introduce \DatasetName that includes diverse grasps from 50+ cameras capturing at 120~FPS specifically to support neural field methods.
+In total, we provide over \~7M frames with ground truth camera poses, segmentation, and estimated contacts.

 {

 }